 - Condensation around the water heater: Water heater closets can be attractive for mold growth.
 Because water heaters are sometimes situated in hard-to-reach areas of the home, and older ones can be prone to spring a leak, problems with your water tank can be difficult to detect.

-- Allergy or Asthma Flare-Ups: Certain species of mold release harmful spores which can trigger respiratory issues for those with allergies and asthma and compromising indoor air quality.
+- Allergy or Asthma Flare-Ups: Certain species of mold release harmful spores which can trigger respiratory issues for those with allergies and asthma and compromise indoor air quality.

 - Warped Walls: A common reason paint begins to bubble and wallpaper appears distorted is moisture, which facilitates mold growth.
 The sooner you can identify the source of the moisture, the sooner you can have the problem fixed before mold can set in.